 Our study finds that social equality is minimal in most of all the manufacturing sector industries.
 In fact, many of the industries have experienced a reduction in social equalities in the last 11 years.
 Most of all the modern manufacturing industries are concentrated by the General category, while the traditional and old industries are concentrated by the SC category workers.
-Similarly, the highest rank occupations are retained by the General category and the lowest rank occupations are retained by the SC category workers.
-Throughout the study, we find the OBC and ST category are better off than SC category but worse off than General category in equitable workplace opportunities.
+Similarly, the highest rank occupations are retained by the General category and the lowest rank occupations are retained by the SC category are better off than SC category but worse off than General category in equitable workplace opportunities.